FireRoofs Wildfire Defense, Bay Area exterior sprinkler systems

 Automated Three-Level Response

-Pre-wetting, intensive saturation, and maximum defense with Class A foam injection (optional).
+Pre-wetting, intensive saturation, and maximum defense with optional Class A foam injection.
+Foam is 100% biodegradable, non-toxic to plants, pets, and wildlife, and rinses off through the sprinklers.
 Each level triggers automatically based on verified threat data.
 No manual intervention required.

 Meets or exceeds WUI defensible space standards